-The Royal Wedding is looming, which is a good occasion look at the United Kingdom.
-For those not living in the UK it is sometimes a bit confusing what this strange little island next to Europe is all about.
+For those not living in the United Kingdom it sometimes is a bit confusing what this strange little island next to Europe is all about.
 There is the United Kingdom, Great Britain, and there are England, Wales, Scotland and Northern Ireland.
 There is Westmister, but also Holyrood and the Welsh and Northern Irish Assembly.
-And there is the Queen.
 A lot of confusing responsibilities for such a small island.

 The following series of maps shows the United Kingdom and its different countries in a series of population cartograms and explains the different countries that it consists of.
 Continue reading